Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 >   }
 > };
 > ```

-## Symbol Tables (Hash Tables)

-A symbol table is an abstract data type that stores key-value pairs, where each key appears at most once.
+>

-I've never heard anyone call it a symbol table before, but here we are.
+> I've never heard anyone call it a symbol table before, but here we are.

 ```typescript
 type HashTable<K, V> = {